Medically reviewed by Drugs.com. Last updated on Dec 1, 2020.

-Doxycycline for injection, USP is a sterile, lyophilized powder prepared from a solution of doxycycline hyclate, ascorbic acid and mannitol in Water for Injection.
+Doxycycline for Injection, USP is a sterile, lyophilized powder prepared from a solution of doxycycline hyclate, ascorbic acid and mannitol in water for injection.
 Doxycycline hyclate is a broad spectrum antibiotic derived from oxytetracycline.
 It is meant for INTRAVENOUS use only after reconstitution.
-Doxycycline hyclate is a yellowish crystalline powder which is chemically designated 4-(Dimethylamino)-1,4,4a,5,5a,6,11,12a-octahydro-3,5,10,12,12a- pentahydroxy-6-methyl-1,11-de monohydrochloride, compound with ethyl alcohol (2:1), monohydrate.
+Doxycycline hyclate is a yellowish crystalline powder which is chemically designated 4-(Dimethylamino)-1,4,4a,5,5a,6,11, 12a-octahydro-3,5,10,12,12a-pentahydroxy-6-methyl-1,11-dioxo-2-naphthacenecarboxamide monohydrochloride, compound with ethyl alcohol (2:1), monohydrate.
 It has the following structural formula:

 Doxycycline hyclate is soluble in water and chars at 201°C without melting.
 The base doxycycline has a high degree of lipid solubility and a low affinity for calcium binding.
 It is highly stable in normal human serum.

-Each 100 mg vial contains doxycycline hyclate equivalent to 100 mg doxycycline.
-It also contains ascorbic acid 480 mg and mannitol 300 mg as inactive ingredients and does not contain preservatives.
-The pH of the reconstituted solution (10 mg/mL) is between 1.8 and 3.3.
+Each 100 mg vial contains: Doxycycline hyclate equivalent to 100 mg doxycycline; ascorbic acid 480 mg; mannitol 300 mg. pH of the reconstituted solution (10 mg/mL) is between 1.8 and 3.3.